wilenius/moodle-qbank_genai/README.md

-# AI Text to questions generator #
+# GenAI question generator #

-This plugin allows you to automatically create questions on a given text using OpenAI ChatGPT.
-It requires an OpenAI API Key.
+This plugin allows you to automatically create questions on a given text using a large language model.
+It requires an OpenAI or Azure API Key, or the local_ai_manager plugin (https://github.com/mebis-lp/moodle-local_ai_manager).
+It's a fork of the "AI Text to questions generator" created byt Yedidia Klein and Ruthy Salomon.

-## Installing via uploaded ZIP file ##

-1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
-2. Upload the ZIP file with the plugin code.
-You should only be prompted to add extra details if your plugin type is not automatically detected.
-3. Check the plugin validation report and finish the installation.

-## Installing manually ##

-The plugin can be also installed by putting the contents of this directory to

-    {your/moodle/dirroot}/local/aiquestions

-Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.

-Alternatively, you can run

-    $ php admin/cli/upgrade.php

-to complete the installation from the command line.

-## Usage

-- In a course, or in the question bank of a course, you can find the new menu point **Ai Questions** in the secondary navigation.
-- Select a preset and enter the topic of your questions.
-You can also modify the preset data if you want.

-## Presets

-- Presets can be edited by the administrator in the module's settings.
-- Users can modify presets before creating questions.
-- Share your presets at the Moodle Docs page for this plugin: https://docs.moodle.org/402/en/AI_Text_to_questions_generator.
+The plugin is work-in-progress, and not ready for production yet.

 ## License ##

-2023 Ruthy Salomon <ruthy.salomon@gmail.com> , Yedidia Klein <yedidia@openapp.co.il>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software